Choosing the most suitable cafetière for your personal taste and needs requires quite a bit of research; especially if it’s your first one.

 Overall, it’s quite easy to get a replacement part if something breaks, even if it’s the glass.

-To clean this French press coffee maker thoroughly you have to remove the glass from the metal base.
+To thoroughly clean this French press coffee maker thoroughly you have to remove the glass from the metal base.

 Coffee grounds may get trapped between the carafe and the stainless steel.